Orchestrator

 "MCP server is not enabled"

-Go to Settings > MCP Server and enable it.
+Open Settings with Ctrl+S, select Service, and enable MCP Server.
 The Orchestrator requires the MCP server to function.

-• Verify the MCP server is running (check the Settings page for status)
+• Verify the MCP server is running in Settings (Ctrl+S) → Service

 • Check that the configured port is not in use by another process